Persons

 (2016)

-Baldwin, M. & Lammers, J. 2016.
+Baldwin, M., & Lammers, J. (2016).

 "Past-Focused Environmental Comparisons Promote Proenvironmental Outcomes for Conservatives."
-PNAS, 113(52), 14953-14957.
+Proceedings of the National Academy of Sciences, 113(52), 14953–14957.

 (2015)

-Baldwin, M., Biernat, M. & Landau, M. J. 2015.
+Baldwin, M., Biernat, M., & Landau, M. J. (2015).

 "Remembering the Real Me: Nostalgia Offers a Window to the Intrinsic Self."
 Journal of Personality and Social Psychology, 108(1), 128–147.